Hendrix-CS/csci151/index.md

   * A student is welcome to schedule a follow-up meeting to make an additional attempt to earn full credit.
 * Attempting the demonstration by the deadline earns one additional credit.
+* All demonstrations must be completed by Tuesday, December 17 at 5 pm.

 ## <a name="labs">Labs</a>